Science of baby sleep

 So now you get why your baby instantaneously throws her hands out and wakes up when you lower her in the crib.

-How to identify Moro reflex
+How to test Moro reflex

 You would have seen the doctor pull the infant’s arms while examining and letting them go, causing the sensation of falling.
 This sudden change in balance causes the reflex and not the distance of the drop.